 Israeli tank commander Avigdor Kahalani lined up his tanks and began a barrage of gunfire into the valley beyond their position, leading the Syrians to believe that they were facing a vast Israeli tank armada.

-During the night, the Syrians regained some of the high ground that Israel had held since the Six Day War, (see the six day war on the website) but were soon pushed off by an Israeli counterattack.
+During the night, the Syrians regained some of the high ground that Israel had held since the Six-Day War, (see the six-day war on the website) but was soon pushed off by an Israeli counterattack.

 Captain Zvika Greengold, who had just arrived unattached to any unit, fought running battles with Syrian armor for 20 hours, sometimes with his single tank and other times as part of a larger unit, changing tanks half a dozen times as they were knocked out.

 Greenhood suffered burn injuries, but stayed in action and repeatedly showed up at critical moments from an unexpected direction to chafe the course of a skirmish.

 For his actions, he received Israel's highest decoration, the Medal of Valor.